The Top 3 Mistakes When Using Air-Dry Clay

 How Can I Decorate Air-Dry Clay?

 You can add details by rolling the clay onto a textured surface & adding colors such as acrylic ones or watercolor.
-Once the air-dry clay has dried out completely, you can put on the paint directly onto the surface.
+Once the air-dry clay has dried out completely, you can put the paint directly onto the surface.
 Acrylic paint gels well with air-dry clay.
 However, it would help if you made sure a lot must not be applied in a single go.

 Now that you know about the basics of using air-dry clay let us get onto the 3 mistakes that you must keep in mind.